 Anger is the feeling of displeasure and antagonism towards something or someone that has wronged you.
-It is one the basic human emotions, along with happiness, fear, and sadness.
+It is one of the basic human emotions, along with happiness, fear, and sadness.
 Anger can be felt as mild frustration to intense rage.

 Anger can be such a dominant, overpowering feeling.
 However, there are usually feelings that are masked by anger.
 Common other feelings include: anxiety, jealousy, shame, embarrassment, guilt, fear, hurt, and/or vulnerability.
 These feelings exacerbate and fuel our anger.
 For example, someone who is stuck in traffic and will likely be late for work may feel angry.
 Underneath that anger may be feelings of fear or stress of being written up at work for being late again, which help intensify the angry feeling.